-Certain expenses must be paid by year end to claim a tax deduction or credit in 2018.
-This includes investment-related expenses, such as interest paid on money borrowed for investing and investment counseling fees for non-RRSP / RRIF accounts.
+Certain expenses must be paid by year end to claim a tax deduction or credit in 2019.
+This includes investment-related expenses, such as interest paid on money borrowed for investing and investment counseling fees for non-registered accounts.

-Convert your RRSP to a RRIF by age 71
+Convert Your RRSP to a RRIF by Age 71

-If you turned age 71 in 2018, you have until December 31 to make any final contributions to your RRSP before converting it into a RRIF or registered annuity.
+If you turned age 71 in 2019, you have until December 31 to make any final contributions to your RRSP before converting it into a RRIF or registered annuity.

-It may be beneficial to make a one-time overcontribution to your RRSP in December before conversion if you have earned income in 2018 that will generate RRSP contribution room for 2019.
-While you will pay a penalty tax of 1% on the overcontribution (above the \$2,000 permitted overcontribution limit) for December 2018, new RRSP room will open up on January 1, 2019 so the penalty tax will cease in January 2019.
-You can then choose to deduct the overcontributed amount on your 2019 (or a future year's) return.
+It may be beneficial to make a one-time overcontribution to your RRSP in December before conversion if you have earned income in 2019 that will generate RRSP contribution room for 2020.
+While you will pay a penalty tax of 1% on the overcontribution (above the \$2,000 permitted overcontribution limit) for December 2019, new RRSP room will open up on January 1, 2020 so the penalty tax will cease in January 2020.
+You can then choose to deduct the overcontributed amount on your 2020 (or a future year's) return.

-This may not be necessary, however, if you have a younger spouse or partner, since you can still use your contribution room after 2018 to make contributions to a spousal RRSP until the end of the year your spouse or partner turns 71.
+This may not be necessary, however, if you have a younger spouse or partner, since you can still use your contribution room after 2019 to make contributions to a spousal RRSP until the end of the year your spouse or partner turns 71.